Avaiga/taipy-doc/docs/manuals/core/config/core-config.md

 It corresponds to the number of times Taipy retries reading an entity after a failed attempt for concurrent access. <br>
 The default value is 1.
 - _**repository_type**_: The type of storage that will be used to hold Taipy entities.
 Available options are:
   `filesystem`, `sql` and `mongo`.
-If no repository type is informed, the filesystem will be used as the default repository.
+The filesystem will be used as the default repository if no repository type is informed.
 - _**repository_properties**_: A dictionary of properties that will be used to instantiate the chosen repository.
   Only required if the chosen repository is `sql` or `mongo`.</br>
   If _**repository_type**_ is set to `filesystem`, Taipy uses _**root_folder**_ and _**storage_folder**_ to store